practicusai/deploy/README.md

-# deploy
+## Practicus AI Docker and kubernetes Container Registry

-Practicus AI docker and kubernetes container packages
+Please visit Practicus AI documentation at [https://docs.practicus.ai](https://docs.practicus.ai) to learn how to deploy cloud containers locally or in the cloud.